 Beneficiary Designation for GFU - language for beneficiary designation.

-The second paragraph is a standard "what if the world falls apart" paragraph that enables GFU to manage funds if a particular fund purpose is no longer valid - e.g. money directed to the football team (the team no longer exists).
+The second paragraph is a standard "what if the world falls apart" paragraph that enables GFU to manage funds if a particular fund purpose is no longer valid - e.g. money directed to a program that no longer exists.
 This paragraph may never come into play, however it is best to keep it so the designation is consistent and helps makes things easier to administer.